 What is coronavirus?

 At the end of 2019, a novel coronavirus (SARS-CoV-2 ) was detected in China.
-The virus has since spread to Belgium.
 The Belgian health authorities are doing everything possible to protect everyone’s health.
-You can find all the information about this virus online at https://www.info-coronavirus.be/.
+You can find all the information about this virus online at www.info-coronavirus.be.

 Can I still travel to Antwerp from abroad?